 - Giant cell tumors of the tendon sheath, which are solid tumors that can occur anywhere near the lining of tendons.
 Fortunately, these slow growing tumors are not cancerous.

-- Epidermal inclusion cysts, which are sacks just below the skin that are filled with keratin, a soft cheese like substance produced by your skin cells.
+- Epidermal inclusion cysts, which are sacks just below the skin that are filled with keratin, a soft cheese-like substance produced by the skin cells.

 In addition to these three, there are a myriad of other tumors that can occur on the hand.
 Almost all of them are considered benign.
-It is also possible that the bump on your wrist could be a bone spur, which might feel like a hard lump.
 Sometimes even foreign bodies such as splinters can cause bumps to form.
-Though extremely rare, it is possible for your nodule to be caused by a cancerous tumor.
-A healthcare provider would need to do a biopsy in order to diagnose the bump as cancer.
+Though extremely rare, it’s possible for your nodule to be caused by a cancerous tumor.

-The next step you take is based on the diagnosis of the tumor.
-Often these bumps will go away on their own; others require draining (if they are fluid filled) or surgical removal by a healthcare provider.
-Surgery (which is usually done with a local anesthetic and as an outpatient procedure) is often the most effective treatment — sometimes the tumors return if they are only drained.
+Often these bumps will go away on their own; others may require draining (if they’re fluid-filled) or surgical removal.
 If the tumor is benign, you may choose to leave it alone and go about your life as usual.
-But keep an eye on it.
-If you experience pain, numbness, changes in skin color near the tumor, or an increase in size, take another trip to your provider for reevaluation.
-If the tumor causes you pain or otherwise interferes with your life (i.e., your golf game), you may want to opt for surgery.
+But, keep an eye on it.
+If you experience pain, numbness, changes in skin color near the tumor, or an increase in size, another trip to your provider for reevaluation is advised.
+If the tumor causes you pain or otherwise interferes with your life (e.g., your golf game), you may want to opt for surgery.

 Best of luck with your golf game!

 Originally published Feb 16, 1995